 If you happen to be visiting Noto during the third weekend of May then you are in for a treat.
 Noto celebrates the splendor of spring and the arrival of summer with a lively and colorful festival known as the Inflorata Flower Festival.
 The Via Corrado Nicolaci is a street that runs off of the main Corso Emanuele and it becomes adorned with color as local artists use flower petals to shape creative looking mosaics that run the entire length of the street.
 The entire street literally looks like a carpet of colorful flowers.
 When the festival ends, the children of Noto get to run through the flowers destroying the mosaics and bringing the festival to an end.

 If you miss out on the festival don’t despair.
-The Via Nicolaci is home to some of the most amazing and unique balconies to be found in Noto.
+The Via Nicolaci is home to some of the most beautiful and unique balconies to be found in Noto.
 On one side of the Via Nicolaci is the Palazzo Villadorata with its interesting and curious buttressed balconies.
 Displaying both a humorous and intricate side to Noto, you will enjoy checking out these guardians of the Palazzo as these mythical creatures stare down on you.

 Noto is home to numerous other beautiful churches and palaces, and the highlight of any visit to this unique community is to simply stroll its streets and admire the amazing architecture.
 The soft tufa stone, which was used to rebuild Noto, almost seems to absorb the color of the sun's rays and most of the town takes on this warm honey-like color.
 Noto is particularly stunning in the late afternoon and early evening as the setting sun casts a golden hue upon the town.
 The flamboyant curves of the Baroque style are very identifiable here and the town is dotted with beautiful churches and palaces built with this architectural style.

 For a great place to stay in nearby Modica

 - B&B Review - Villa Quartarella, Modica, Sicily